Fact file - 2019 entry

 There is assessment associated with this programme that is not attached to a specific module.
 Students continuing onto the Architecture Diploma are expected to gain 6-12 months of professional practice, in an architect's office or equivalent.

-Students must keep a log of their practice experience in Royal Institute of British Architects' (RIBA) Professional Education Development Record.
+Students must keep a log of their practice experience in RIBA's Professional Education Development Record.
 This is to be signed off by the department before undertaking the Architecture Diploma.

 This online prospectus has been drafted in advance of the academic year to which it applies.
 Every effort has been made to ensure that the information is accurate at the time of publishing, but changes (for example to course content) are likely to occur given the interval between publishing and commencement of the course.
 It is therefore very important to check this website for any updates before you apply for the course where there has been an interval between you reading this website and applying.